Grade Level: 6 (6-7)

 Inform students that this lesson is a "keystone" lesson that covers very basic, yet important concepts that will be built upon in subsequent energy-related lessons.
 Without a basic understanding of what energy is, students may have difficulty grasping more detailed or complicated ideas presented in future lessons.

 Teach the lesson using the 13-slide What Is Energy?
 Presentation, a PowerPoint® file, along with the notes provided below.
 The presentation is animated, so clicking brings up the next image, text or slide.
 The presentation contains review questions and activities that ask students to use their new energy knowledge.
-When an important definition or concept appears at the top of a slide, we recommend having students write it down in their notes.
-The associated activity also provides opportunities to discuss and review key concepts.
+The associated activity, Spool Racer Design & Competition, also provides opportunities to discuss and review key concepts.

 What Is Energy?